A federal judge canceled major oil and gas leases over climate change

 "We are pleased that the court invalidated Interior's illegal lease sale," said Earthjustice's senior attorney, Brettny Hardy.
 "We simply cannot continue to make investments in the fossil fuel industry to the peril of our communities and increasingly warming planet."

 The development and consumption of fossil fuels is the largest driver of climate change.
-The world has already warmed by more than 1 degree Celsius since pre-industrial times, worsening wildfires, hurricanes and heat waves, and disrupting the natural world.
+The world has already warmed by more than 1 degree Celsius since preindustrial times, worsening wildfires, hurricanes and heat waves, and disrupting the natural world.

 Roughly a quarter of the country's total greenhouse gas emissions come from fossil fuels extracted from public lands.